 Writing is an extremely complex task that is not only difficult to learn but also hard to teach.
-Frustration with written work is a hallmark of alternative learners and children who are diagnosed with Attention Deficit/Hyperactivity Disorder and Learning Disabilities.
+Frustration with written work is a hallmark of alternative learners and children who are diagnosed with Attention Deficit/Hyperactivity Disorder and Dyslexia.
 Developing the skills necessary to become a good writer requires the use of many of the thinking skills, repeated practice, and the willingness to learn from one’s mistakes.

 Children who struggle with writing typically have difficulty in one or more of the following four areas:

 While handwriting may be considered a basic skill, early difficulty with writing letters, fine-motor control skills, or coloring within the lines is often an early signal of difficulty in written expression.
 Poor or very slow handwriting, which may have a variety of causes, is a direct measure of the output that young children are able to display in written tasks.
 As a result, there are many children with great ideas and the capacity to express themselves that may be hindered when they need to put the pen to paper and write, but who would do well by dictating or typing.